VashLT/Merion/README.md

 ```
     npm start
 ```
 To run the application it will be necessary to initialize two servers, one for Django and the other for  the `webpack` stuff, which is in `npm`.
-So, inside `merion` directory run:
+So, in the root directory run:
 ```
     python manage.py runserver
 ```
-and now, insde `merion/frontend` run:
+and now, inside `/frontend` run:
 ```
     npm run dev
 ```